Contempt of parliament: Contempt citation cases for individuals

-Province level
+Provincial level

 At the provincial level, contempt operates in the legislative assemblies in much the same way that it does in the Senate or the House of Commons.

 While Section 18 of the Constitution Act, 1867 only grants parliamentary privilege (and therefore contempt powers) to the Senate and the House of Commons, court cases have since clarified that the provinces do have parliamentary privileges.
 The Supreme Court of Canada, in New Brunswick Broadcasting Co. v.
 Nova Scotia (Speaker of the House of Assembly), ruled that parliamentary privilege in both the provincial and the federal context is an unwritten convention of the Canadian constitution.

 More recent case law more clearly defined what parliamentary privileged means in the Canadian context, with the Supreme Court in Canada (House of Commons) v.
 Vaid defining parliamentary privilege in part as "the sum of the privileges, immunities and powers enjoyed by the Senate, the House of Commons and provincial legislative assemblies."
 With case law establishing that provincial legislatures maintain parliamentary privileges, the door is open for a provincial legislature to use contempt of parliament powers.

 Most provinces have codified parliamentary privilege, at least in part, such as in British Columbia's Legislative Assembly Privilege Act, or Manitoba's The Legislative Assembly Act, both of which touch on the powers of the legislatures to find people in contempt.
 Quebec, the only civil law province in Canada, has maintained its "tradition of codification" and has fully set out the privileges of their legislature, The National Assembly, in Division 1 of Chapter 3 of An Act Respecting the National Assembly, and maintains the "power to protect its proceedings against all interference."

 Hong Kong

-Contempt of the Legislative Council is a criminal offence in Hong Kong.
+Contempt of the Legislative Council is a criminal offence in Hong Kong under section 17 of the Legislative Council (Powers and Privileges) Ordinance (Cap 382).